 Department of Journalism and Strategic Media graduates typically work as newspaper or television reporters and photographers, editors and anchors, advertising executives, public relations professionals, freelance writers and producers, web content producers, web designers and editors.
 No matter which program is selected, each student requires a strong background in liberal arts and an understanding of the social sciences to augment his or her professional skills.

 The public relations program is offered on campus, online and at the Lambuth campus.
-In public relations, students learn to engage publics and communicate with stakeholders, shareholders for corporate and nonprofit clients as well as work in an agency setting.
-Students develop skills is writing, social media, design and audience research, and then use those to execute a campaign for a client.
+In public relations, students learn to engage the public and communicate with stakeholders, shareholders for corporate and nonprofit clients as well as work in an agency setting.
+Students develop skills in writing, social media, design and audience research, and then use those to execute a campaign for a client.
 Previous clients have included Memphis Habitat for Humanity and the University of Memphis football team.